-Thanks to what everyone says, I myself thought university would be some sort of hellish experience before I went, picturing studying day and night endlessly and all that.
-In high school, there was a popular saying about the future course load: “For every hour of class, you’ll have to put in three hours of studying at home.”
+University.
+The real deal.
+The place you have to go to get a good job, so they all said.
+Thanks to everything I heard about university while I was in high school, I thought it would be some sort of hellish experience, picturing studying day and night endlessly.
+There was a popular saying about the future course load: “For every hour of class, you’ll have to put in three hours of studying at home.”
 Now, consider that usually you’ll have three classes that are an hour long each per day, and that’s about 12 hours of work right there each day.
 That’s insane.
 A staff member of the high school once told me that directly.
 “It can’t be that bad as long as you do your homework,” I questioned her.
 She looked at me like I was doomed.
-Lots of people also tell horror stories about calculus.
+Lots of people also tell horror stories about calculus especially.
 Even my dad.
 I didn’t like math much myself at the time either, so I wasn’t particularly hopeful about it.
 My English teacher (who had a master’s degree) had also told of how insane English professors are.
-At my university, two English courses are required for everyone, so there was no escaping that.
+At the university I planned to attend, two English courses are required for everyone, so there was no escaping that.
 It’s not hard to imagine how everything can make university seem like a daunting experience, just as how many middle schoolers picture high school to be something fearful.
 So during the summer after I graduated high school, with despair at my side, I often listened to Cytokine’s “Abandon all hope, ye who enter here” while imagining the trials to come.

 Soon enough, it finally began.
 I had moved into my dorm room.
 It wasn’t the best room.
 Pretty small, with only three shelves.
 The bed was also barely big enough for me, and I’m not a big guy (for you) either.
 You could easily tell the age of the place by looking at the scratches on the floor and walls, or the graffiti under the mattress where people who previously lived in the room over the years had signed their names.
 I had a roommate, but not a roommate in the traditional sense.
 Each dorm room had two inner rooms, and only the bathrooms were shared.
 It felt good to be living on my own.
 At least, it did for me.
 A lot of new people apparently were very unhappy to have to leave their homes and be separated from parents.
 Some could barely handle it.
 I remember one person killed themself during the first month I got there.
 Well, the email we got informing us of the death didn’t state the cause, but when they don’t, you know it’s gotta be suicide.
 Anyway, as I said, I thought living alone was pretty fun.
 You become your own person.
 I was making toast soon after getting there when it hit me: “If I don’t eat this, I’ll die.”
 It was all up to me now to keep myself alive.
 Pretty cool.
-My roommate was a real normie though.
+I was used to being alone at this point, but my roommate was a real normie.
 He was popular at his high school, had a girlfriend, was on the sports team, all that.
 Things changed for him quickly though.
 With the new physical distance between him and his girlfriend, they grew emotionally distant, and argued on the phone frequently.
 The walls were real thin, so it was easy to hear everything on the other side whether you wanted to or not.
 They soon broke up.
 Also, he used mad amounts of toilet paper.
 I walked in on an unflushed toilet once and discovered that he didn’t fold the paper.
-He just balled it up.
+He just kept on pulling it and balling it up as he went.
 What a mess.
 On the other side of the wall, there was a gay guy whose voice irritated my ears.
 Maybe it was just the way he spoke.
 It always sounded like he had his nose plugged.
 Very nasal speaking.
 I didn’t know he was gay at the time, though.
 Sure, he had the voice, but hey, he could just be a straight guy that just happens to speak like that.
 I only learned otherwise when I heard him on the other side of the wall getting it on with the residence advisor.
-It’s at times like those that I wish I was a fujoshi.
+It’s at times like those that I wish I was a fujoshi who might enjoy being exposed to something like that.
 Not to mention, every night at 10 or 11 pm, he called his mom.
 That was usually when I went to bed at the time, so it was pretty annoying, but I’m getting sidetracked now.
 This is supposed to be a story about how university was for me, not the people around me.

 For the first few weeks or so, I lent my ethernet cable to my roommate, since he had nothing to connect to the internet with, while I had a wireless adaptor.
 I used that for a bit, and the speeds were really slow and sometimes I ended up disconnecting, so I asked for my cord back, and oh boy, was it fast.
 I think I got up to an effective speed of 10 megabytes per second, which, when you live in Canada and are used to third world country tier internet, is amazing.
 I was very paranoid about acquiring anime though.
 Were they watching me?
 What if I was booted out for it?
 Etc. That quickly left my mind, but soon, the internet speed limit also lowered to effectively 1 megabyte per second, sadly.
 I wonder why.
 Was I taking up too much bandwidth and caused a limit to be enforced, or did people just start using the internet a lot more?
 It remained that speed for a good couple years.
 Anyway, I think that mostly sums it up for my daily life.

 I had generally enjoyed chemistry until I took the class in university.
 It was a lot more heavy on memorization than in high school, which helped kill any joy I had for it.
 We had to know so much about the elements on the periodic table and memorize all the complex molecules and details about them.
 The actual problems weren’t bad at all, but that memorization man.
 Talk about artificial difficulty.
 That was part of what drove me to physics.
 We had a mix of online homework and textbook questions to do, plus a three hour lab each week.
 Strangely, each online assignment I always got close to 100% since we got multiple tries, while for the textbook questions I only scored 80%.
 Every time.
+Ti be honest, I had no idea what I was doing in the class.
+But I had one strategy that didn’t fail me: making use of units.
+I knew what units the final answer needed, so I would use whatever formulas I could in order to reach that end.
 That homework took a long time to complete, though it was nothing compared to what I would experience in my coming years.
 I ended up making a playlist titled “chemistry dancehall” which was just basically a mix of everything from Alst’s dancehalls.
 I remember the first test we had though.
 That was a nightmare.
 I couldn’t even finish it, and I think it was my first university exam ever.
 After the time limit ended, I was in shock, like “I can’t believe that just happened,” went straight to my room, and went to sleep.
 I was fine after waking up, but I swore never to take chemistry again.
 Somehow, I got a decent mark on the test though, just above 80%, so it all worked out.
+I had no idea how that was even possible.
 The professor was really boring though.
 She thought the term “magic numbers” for nuclei was dumb, which I thought was pretty cool.
 The labs were also horrendous.
 Somehow, I got the best mark in titration though, and the lab instructors were very impressed.
 I do still love the labcoat I had to buy for it too.
 Very fashionable.
 With each lab being three hours, you couldn’t help but be paranoid like “If I mess something up now, there’s no going back.
 I’m done for.”
 You also had to pass the lab portion to pass the course, but in the end, I didn’t do too bad and passed the course miraculously with an 83.

 The physics class was the most fun of them all.
 The professor always cracked jokes, and picked on chemistry a lot.
 Once, he even recommended a manga that taught special relativity.
 I already couldn’t believe that much, but then he opened it to a random page and out of his mouth came the words “Oh, risqué.”
 The absolute madman.
 Don’t tell me there was actually fanservice in there and he was looking at it in the middle of class and recommending it.